kmicinski/cis352-s23/syllabus.md

   features to periodically scan for students who are cheating.
-Past experience shows us that this system is very robust, and has allowed us to detect several large clusters of collaborating students; all violations reported in CIS352 have been upheld by the Syracuse University academic integrity council.
+Past experience shows us that this system is very robust, and has allowed us to detect several large clusters of collaborating students; all violations ever reported in CIS352 have been upheld by the Syracuse University academic integrity council.
 - All apparent cases (with credible evidence, as determined by lead instructor) of academic dishonesty will be reported, even if the student believes they made an honest mistake, or no mistake at all.
-We understand honor violations are stressful processes, and thus we strive to only submit honor code cases when we believe there is clear evidence that the honor board should review our findings independently.
+We understand honor violations are stressful processes, and thus we strive to only submit academic integrity cases when we believe there is clear evidence that the academic integrity board should review our findings independently.
-- You may collaborate, to any degree you want, with anyone (even outside of your group) on participation coding exercises.
+- You may collaborate, to any degree you want, with anyone (even outside of your group) on in-class or self-study exercises.
 These will be clearly labeled, and are specifically not the course projects (which explicitly disallow any form of collaboration).
 - While we recommend you discuss the project specification with your peers, you should basically never be getting help from peers about your code.
 In particular, you should never be showing another